-The Department of Environmental Protection (DEP) performed a Source Water Assessment on our system in 2022.
-The assessment was conducted to provide information about any potential sources of contamination in the vicinity of our wells.
-Eleven potential sources of contamination were identified for this system, ranging from low to moderate susceptibility levels.
+City of Tarpon Springs 325 E. Pine Street Tarpon Springs, FL 34589 information about any potential sources of contamination in the vicinity of our wells.
+Twelve potential sources of contamination were identified for this system, ranging from low to moderate susceptibility levels.
 The assessment results are available on the DEP SWAPP website at https://prodapps.dep.state.fl.us/swapp/.
 The assessment is designed to assist the community and utilities by locating potential sources of contamination, such as gas stations and recycling facilities in the vicinity or our wells, but does not indicate that any actual contamination of water sources has occurred.